-Meet the 24-year-old designer who made $1 million on Depop
+Meet the 24-year-old designer who made $1 million selling used clothes

 McFadden attributes her success on Depop partly to sheer dogged hard work.
 She says that many sellers casually post items from their closets or good finds from local thrift stores.
 But from the start, she has treated the store as a full-time job.
 Given the low price point of her products, which include $15 earrings and $25 T-shirts, McFadden has to sell volume.

 She spends hours every day sourcing and designing products, then she catalogs them based on their aesthetic.
 She does “drops” every few days, based on a particular theme.
 One week, it might be a princess look, another it might be a futuristic aesthetic.
 Photographing and listing these items takes a lot of work.
-She seeks out interesting locations—like abandoned hangars and alleys—then shoots 30 items a day.
+She seeks out interesting locations—like abandoned hangars and alleys—then shoots all day.
 (Since the lockdown, she’s had to shoot in her office, against a colored backdrop.)
 “I start shooting at about eight in the morning, and don’t finish till seven or eight at night,” she explains..

 McFadden isn’t the only young designer on Depop to break through and gain some mainstream recognition.
 Kelley Hice, who upcycles garments that use designer logos, has been featured in Elle and High Snobiety, and been worn by Rihanna.
 Johnny Grummons, a seller from the midwest, is known for his extensive graphic tee collection, which is on track to generate six figures in sales this year.
 Jazzelle Zanaughtti, a model and designer, has leveraged her popularity on Depop to launch partnerships with fashion brands like Palladium and Chrishabana.